braydio/Archlinux/README.md

      ```

 6. **Back Up Your Configuration:**
-   Save a copy of system’s configuration files:
+   Save a copy of your system’s configuration files:
    ```bash
    cp /etc/{hostname,locale.conf,fstab} ~/backup/
    ```